-4.3 After the World Chess Championship Committee agrees with the Organisers on the arrangements in respect of the tournament hall, facilities, accommodation and meals, transportation, telecommunication, ceremonies, etc., no objections from the participants shall be acceptable.
+8.4 After FIDE agrees with the Organizer on the arrangements in respect of the tournament hall, facilities, accommodation and meals, transportation, telecommunication, ceremonies, etc., no objections from the participants shall be accepted.

-4.4 Organisers shall provide, free of charge, coffee, tea and soft drinks for the players and principals.
+8.5 During play, the Organizer shall provide, free of charge, snacks, coffee, tea and soft drinks for the players and the FIDE Principals.
 It is advisable that the same offer shall apply for press members.

-4.5 Photography and Television
+9. Photography and Television

-4. 5.1 Only photographers and camera crew expressly authorised by the Press Officer may work in the playing venue.
+9.1 Only photographers and camera crew expressly authorized by the Press Officer may work in the playing venue.